k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/02_SFTP_interface.md

 # SFTP Interface

-The SFTP interface type defines the connections between the secured FTP Server and a stream of file content and is used when creating an [Interface Listener for a Broadway flow](/articles/19_Broadway/09_broadway_integration_with_Fabric.md#interface-listener-for-broadway-flows).
+The SFTP interface type defines the connections between the secured FTP Server (a remote server with SSH connection) and a stream of file content and is used when creating an [Interface Listener for a Broadway flow](/articles/19_Broadway/09_broadway_integration_with_Fabric.md#interface-listener-for-broadway-flows).

 To create a new SFTP interface: